 16.2 Optional Cancellation by Owner.

 16.2.1 Rights.
-Owner may cancel this Agreement at any time by written notice to Contractor.
+Owner may cancel this Agreement at any time by thirty (30) days prior written notice to Contractor.
 Upon receipt of any such notice, Contractor shall, unless the notice directs otherwise:

 16.2.1.1 immediately discontinue the Work on the date and to the extent specified in such notice;